polca/premise/docs/getting_started/overview.rst

 identity and modifications, ecoinvent system model, IAM file checksum and release, constructor options, update order, external scenarios and inventory files, and relevant dependency versions.
 Retain report fingerprints and the LCIA method used.
-Matching release labels alone does not establish numerical identity, and changing an input need not change every activity.
+Matching release labels alone does not guarantee identical results, and changing an input need not change every activity.

 Additionally, you may want to cite the ecoinvent v.3 database: